hyharryhuang/notify-slack/README.md

 # notifySlack
-Post error notifications to a Slack channel when logging.
+Log to a Slack channel.
+Useful for server monitoring.

 #Installing
 Copy consoleSlack.js to your working directory.